Thimoteus/tron-themes/README.md

-solarized-dark-gtk
+tron-gtk
 ==================

-Solarized Dark color theme for GTK2 and GTK3.
+Tron color theme for GTK2 and GTK3.
-This theme is derived from High Contrast Inverse theme and optimized for Xubuntu 12.04.
+This theme is derived from High Contrast Inverse theme and tested on a Lubuntu system with i3.

 GTK3 is supported, but needs improvements.